FredKSchott/snowpack/docs/reference/javascript-interface.md

 Load a file and return the result.
 On the first request of a URL, this will kick off a build that will then be cached for all future requests during the life of the server.

 You can pass `allowStale: true` to enable Snowpack's cold cache for cached results from past sessions.
-However, Snowpack provides no guarentee on the freshness of the cold-cache data.
+However, Snowpack provides no guarantee on the freshness of the cold-cache data.

 #### SnowpackDevServer.getUrlForFile()